hazmmmm/whats_for_dinner/README.md

 - Recipes: 500,000+ recipes from [Food.com Recipes and Reviews](https://www.kaggle.com/datasets/irkaal/foodcom-recipes-and-reviews),

-- Images: ~3,600 photos of fruits and vegetables (2+GB) from [Fruits and Vegetables Image Recognition Dataset](https://www.kaggle.com/datasets/kritikseth/fruit-and-vegetable-image-recognition)
+- Images: ~38.921 photos of fruits and vegetables (4.75GB) our own custom sourced image dataset augmented with images.cv and also the [Fruits and Vegetables Image Recognition Dataset](https://www.kaggle.com/datasets/kritikseth/fruit-and-vegetable-image-recognition)